BaileyDalton007/discord_rnn/README.md

 ```

 Now to the architecture of the model.
 After seeing the output of
-the DNN, I knew there was no saving it, it was a fundementally
+the DNN, I knew there was no saving it, that it was a fundementally
 flawed approach, so I did not spend much time experimenting with
 the model architecture.
 Here is the version defined in `discord_dnn_model.ipynb`:
 ```python